dip-proto/fastly.js/fastly-vcl/vcl-functions/time_functions.md

 ## strftime

 Formats a time value as a string.
+The format string must be a literal string constant.

 ### Syntax